kiazhi/kiazhi.github.io/_posts/2019-05-04-Creating-a-centralized-secure-storage-for-Terraform-state.md

 layout: single
 title: "Creating a centralized secure storage for storing Terraform state"
-excerpt: "Have you deployed Azure resources using Terraform where you need to share your its tfstate with the rest of the organization?
+excerpt: "Have you deployed Azure resources using Terraform where you need to share the tfstate with the rest of the organization?
 Get an Azure storage account for it."
 author: Ryen Tang
 date: 2019-05-04 00:00:00 +1200